baotramduong/Portfolio_Project_Ternary_Classification_Tanzanian_Water_Crisis/README.md

 # Data Science vs. Pump It Up Competition

+Tanzania, the largest country in East Africa, is suffering from a water crisis
+* 4 million people lack access to an improved source of safe water
+* 30 million people lack access to improved sanitation
+* Water-borne illnesses, such as malaria and cholera, account for over half of the diseases affecting the population

-Tanzania is the largest country in East Africa within the African Great Lakes region, with a population of 59 millions people.
-Like many poor nations around the world, Tanzania suffers from serious issues involving not having access to clean water.
-The Tanzanian Water Ministry agreed with Taarifa and they began a competition by DrivenData to solve this problem by improving clean water sources.
-This project involved using information given about water-points in Tanzania to predict whether or not a given water source (wells, pumps, standpipes, fountains, boreholes, etc.) was working correctly.
+Using data provided by The Tanzanian Water Ministry and Taarifa, DrivenData began a competition to solve this problem by building a classification system to predict whether a given water source is working correctly.

-There are 3 different datasets: training set, test set and train labels set which contains the status of wells.
+* 59,400 water points
+* 40 features

-* The given data included a target with three classes — ‘functioning’, ‘non-functioning’, and ‘functioning needs repair’.
+* The given data included a target with three classes — ‘functional’, ‘non-functional’, and ‘functional needs repair’.
-* The train & test set contain 59400 water points data with 40 features.

 The idea was to build a model that could predict if a given water-point would fall into one of these three classes.